Whether you are new to hardgainer info or you're a seasoned veteran of jumping between workouts and diet plans, I want to help you get results.

-Newer studies are always being done on this subject with the more recent one showing that you can be between 0.7 - 1.0 grams per pound of body weight and be able to build muscle.
+Studies show you can be between 0.7 - 1.0 grams per pound of body weight and be able to build muscle as a hardgainer.
 There is nothing wrong with going over 1.0, which often happens when you are in a calorie surplus.

 Consume that protein!

-Your body needs time to repair and grow, plain and simple.
+Your body needs time to repair and grow.